kahinimehta/SocialRecognitionTask/script.md

 ### Transition Screen (Before Recognition Phase)
 **Display says:**
 "Now let's see how well you recall the shapes you've seen!"

+**Display shows:** No button—this screen advances automatically after 2 seconds.

 **What to say:**
 "Now we'll test your memory.
 You'll see shapes and decide if you've seen them before or if they're new."